No More Noxious Odors From Your Chickens

 Interested in the further advancement, I uncovered the spot the next day to find that the smell was still present under that coat of wood chips.
 The following days, I kept turning the spot about once a day and added a fork full of chips.
 After about a week no more odor occurred, even after uncovering the spot.
 I was pleased to see that the carbon odor-pad had done it’s magic once again.

 Keeping a clean chicken coop can be lots of work and/or pretty expensive, if you rely on fresh wood shavings for your chickens.
 In my opinion, the only case that justifies using shavings is show breeding.
 It ensures that booted chickens won’t mess up the feathers on their legs and does a good job with the droppings.
+Although you can buy pine shavings in pet stores it seems to be dangerous to your chickens respiratory system.

 However, if you keep your backyard flock for entertainment and eggs, you don’t have to buy pine shavings anymore.
 Even a larger flock of a small egg business can benefit from this method.